-Starling (starlingbank.com) has been one of CHRY's most successful investment to date, providing the most significant positive contribution to returns over 2024, as we show on page 10.
-The bank has been strengthening its management team, with new hires taking on the roles of chief banking officer, chief operating officer, chief marketing officer, and managing director of SME banking.
+Starling (starlingbank.com) has been one of CHRY's most successful investment to date, providing the most significant positive contribution to returns over 2024, as we show on page 12.
+The bank has been strengthening its management team, with new hires taking on the roles of chief banking officer, chief operating officer, chief marketing officer, and managing director of SME (small and medium-sized enterprise) banking.